 But now I know better.

 You see when days are warm and sunshine is bright and light extends long into the evening, it’s easy to be happy.
-Quite honestly, I start to get the ridiculous idea that I don’t need God.
+Quite honestly, I can start to get the ridiculous idea that I don’t need God.
 Oh no, I never consciously form that thought in my mind.
 But my habits confirm that it’s what I believe, whether I want to admit it or not.

 The harshly cold and ominously dark winter season has a way of casting me back to my Savior.
 Back to a life that is consumed with Him.
 A life that is longing so much for light and warmth that I finally remember that there’s only One true source of Light, and quite honestly, I’ve been neglecting the warmth of His presence lately.